-I.M.P.S. is currently free to state primary schools in Oxfordshire, however, we only receive partial funding and I.M.P.S. requests a donation or fund-raising activity from every school to ensure their future enrolment.
+I.M.P.S. is currently free to state primary schools in Oxfordshire, however, I.M.P.S. requests a donation or fund-raising activity from every school to ensure their future enrolment.

 Ways in which schools can help raise money for Oxfordshire I.M.P.S.

-Information about the work carried out by Oxfordshire I.M.P.S., plus some ways to get involved.
+Information about the work carried out by I.M.P.S., plus some ways to get involved.